 CAUTION: DO NOT GET GREASE OR OIL ON THE BRAKE LININGS OR DRUMS input force and friction characteristics.
 Your magnets should be inspected and replaced if worn unevenly or abnormally.
-As indicated below a straightedge should be used to check wear.
+As indicated in the diagram a straightedge should be used to check wear.